 Masina Kinshasa, Democratic Republic Of The Congo Travel Guide

 Shared Cabs (Wewa / Yellow Taxis): These are regular taxis that take multiple passengers heading in similar directions.
 They are yellow or unmarked.
 You share the car with strangers, and the driver picks up and drops off passengers along the route.
 Fares are negotiated per person for a specific segment of the journey.
 Moto-taxis (Wewa): These are motorbikes that give quick transport through traffic.
 They are considerably more dangerous due to traffic conditions, lack of helmets, and aggressive road behavior.
-Not a good choice for visitors.
+Not a solid choice for visitors.

 Fares are paid directly to the driver or conductor in Congolese Francs (CDF).
 Generally fixed for courses, but shared taxis mean negotiating your portion.